XCentium/Sitecore-MVC-FED-Seed-CLI/README.md

 - `npm install -g @xcentium/xc-cli`

 ## Creating a Project
-- `xc-cli` - *while in a terminal scoped to the directory, that you want your project to be created.*
+- `xc-cli` - *while in a terminal scoped to the directory that you want your project to be created.*

 ## Commands
 - `-s`: skips prompts and install with no frameworks selected